Clocaenog Forest Man: Discovery of the body

-The remains were found on the evening of 14 November 2015 by two brothers.
-Andrew and Mark Middle were camping in Clocaenog Forest during the 2015 Wales Rally GB which they were spectating.
+The remains were found on the evening of 14 November 2015 by two brothers, Andrew and Mark Middle.
+The Middles were camping in Clocaenog Forest during the 2015 Wales Rally GB which they were spectating.
 It was dark and Mark was using a torch to look for firewood in the woods when he found a skull on the forest floor and after a closer inspection realised it was human.
 The skull was covered in moss and was largely concealed by the undergrowth.
 North Wales Police were notified of the discovery at 20:35.
 A local officer attended the scene and concluded that the brothers had found the fully decomposed remains of a human male.

 Based on tree growth, body decomposition and the fact that the area of the forest where the victim was found was planted in 1985, the police believe that the body was deposited between 1995 and 2005.

 The remains were found close to one of the Clocaenog sections of the rally and near to Pentre-llyn-Cymmer and Llyn Brenig.
 The deposition location of the body was easily accessible as it was only a few metres from two forest roads.
-The location of the discovery was known to be near to the murder and burial location of Edward Carthy, who, at 28, was the youngest victim of serial killer Peter Moore.
+The location of the discovery was known to be near to the 1995 murder and burial location of Edward Carthy, who, at 28, was the youngest victim of serial killer Peter Moore.
 Moore later claimed that Clocaenog Forest Man was found in "exactly the same place" as Edward Carthy.